OfficeDev/office-scripts-docs/docs/resources/scenarios/sample-scenario-overview.md

 ### Analyze web downloads

 The [Analyze web downloads](analyze-web-downloads.md) scenario features a script that parses web traffic records to determine a user's country of origin.
 It showcases the skills of text parsing, using subfunctions in scripts, applying conditional formatting, and working with tables.

+### Grade calculator

+The [Grade calculator](grade-calculator.md) scenario features a script that validates an instructor's record for their class's grades.
+It showcases the skills of error checking, cell formatting, and regular expressions.

 ## See also